ariellucas25/ios-auth-exercise/README.md

 ### AuthService
 - Handles user authentication

-## Next Steps
-1. Review the code
-2. Plan your improvements
-3. Implement highest priority changes
-4. Document additional improvements you'd make with more time

 Remember: The goal is to demonstrate your understanding of iOS development best practices and your ability to identify and improve code quality.